Comprehensive Chromosome Screening (CCS)

 Pregnancy rates after CCS are very high.
-At Pacific Fertility Center 74.5% of women aged 40 and under that received an embryo selected with CCS conceived a clinical pregnancy (n=51 transfers in 2012); that is, 3 out of 4 embryo transfers resulted in a clinical pregnancy.
-Embryo implantation rates were over 70% per embryo transferred for each age group in women age 40 and under.
+At Pacific Fertility Center 64% of women using their own eggs that received an embryo selected with CCS conceived a clinical pregnancy (n=306 transfers in 2014).
+Embryo implantation rates were 66% per embryo transferred for each age group using their own eggs.
 One embryo screened with CCS produces very high pregnancy rates after transfer.

 These "hot off the press" preliminary data are among the best rates we have yet seen after fertility therapy.
 Final pregnancy delivery data will be available next year and we anticipate continued high success rates, as we expect miscarriage rates to be very low in these pregnancies.

 This is a true paradigm shift in the options that we can offer couples pursuing fertility treatment.

 CCS – Choosing the best embryo

 Comprehensive Chromosome Screening (CCS) is a technique that allows selection of the healthiest from a group of embryos.
 After in vitro fertilization, a few cells from each embryo are sent to the genetics lab and chromosomes are counted.
 The embryos with a normal number of chromosomes are selected from the group for transfer.

 Embryo selection by conventional imaging techniques is not very selective.
 Abnormal embryos often look just like normal embryos under the microscope.
 Early cell division is to some extent independent of the number of chromosomes in the embryo, so an embryo with an abnormal number of chromosomes can look just like any other.
 To compensate, IVF programs may transfer more than one embryo, risking multiple pregnancy.
 When an abnormal embryo results in pregnancy, miscarriage is possible.